labopm/website/pages/about/join.md

 ## Open positions

-At the current time the Lab has no open positions.
-Follow us on Twitter (@LabOPM) or join our listserv to hear of job openings or opportunities for design careers in government.
+There are currently no open positions with the Lab.
+Follow us on Twitter <a href="https://twitter.com/labopm/">(@LabOPM)</a> or <a href="mailto:LabNetworks-subscribe-request@listserv.gsa.gov?subject=Listserv subscribe">join our listserv</a> to hear of job openings or opportunities for design careers in government.

 ## Details for government employees